 Do you ever find a recipe, think it looks fabulous, and then read one of the ingredients and stay to yourself "What the heck is that?
 Where do I get that?"
 I sure have, especially when I first went vegan.

 10 Essential Kitchen Staples Every Vegan Should Have In Their Pantry

-Use in: snacks, sauces, dressings, and everything I noted above
+Use in: snacks, sauces, dressings, soups, etc.

 Use in: almost anywhere!

-5. Ground Flax Seeds – Did you know that you can make an egg substitute with flax seeds?
+Did you know that you can make an egg substitute with flax seeds?
 It's true!
 To make one "flax egg", mix 1 TB of ground flax seeds with 3 TB of warm water and let sit for about 10 minutes.

-Use in: baking muffins, cakes etc.
+Use in: baking muffins, cakes, quick breads, etc.

 Use in: drinks, sauces, and dressings